They cannot be constructed, they serve no practical purpose, they are mysterious and baffling; welcome to the strange world of Impossible Objects.

-Without knowing it, our subconscious is full of built in ideas about the way the world around us should look.
+Our subconscious is full of preconceived ideas about the way the world around us should look.
 That a line at a particular angle will always indicate ‘x’; height or depth or scale.
 Impossible Objects play with perspective and so confound these ideas, pitting what we can see against our assumptions.

 They are optical illusions, and also a type of art.
-They have fascinated psychologists, physicists, mathematicians, graphic designers, and regular punters throughout the past century.
+They have fascinated psychologists, physicists, mathematicians, graphic designers, and regular folk throughout the past century.

 They are cool to look at.

-Roger Penrose is one of the greatest minds of 20th century physics.
+Roger Penrose is one of the most acclaimed names in 20th century physics.

-The British scientist was born in 1931 to an academic family, already prominent in a number of fields including psychiatry and genetics.
-Penrose himself would find fame in cosmology; in the 1960s he produced a series of papers that explained the curvature of space-time, and in the 1970s he collaborated with Stephen Hawking, analysing Black Holes and the Big Bang Theory.
+The British scientist was born in 1931 to an academic family, already prominent in psychiatry and genetics.
+Penrose would find his calling in cosmology; in the 1960s he produced a series of papers that explained the curvature of space-time, and in the 1970s he collaborated with Stephen Hawking, analysing Black Holes and the Big Bang Theory.

 But in the 1950s, when still an impressionable youth, he encountered the artwork of M.C.
 Escher.

 Born in 1898 in Leeuwarden, Escher was a sickly child, and something of a loner.
-He showed an aptitude for drawing, but was a lacklustre student.
+He showed an aptitude for drawing from a young age, but was a lacklustre student.

 Placed in a technical college when he was 13, Escher was to be trained as a draftsman.
 But he failed most of his subjects, and soon switched to the Haarlem School of Architecture and Decorative Arts, where he studied graphic design.